avent-ai/sales-agent/README.md

 > Observation: Sleep Haven offers three mattresses: the Classic Harmony Spring Mattress for $1,299, the Plush Serenity Bamboo Mattress for $2,599, and the Luxury Cloud-Comfort Memory Foam Mattress for $999.
 The sizes available vary by mattress.`<br>`

 > Thought: Do I need to use a tool?
 No `<br>`
-> Ted Lasso: Sleep Haven offers three mattresses at different price points.
+> Sally Sales Buddy: Sleep Haven offers three mattresses at different price points.
 The Classic Harmony Spring Mattress is priced at $1,299, the Plush Serenity Bamboo Mattress is priced at $2,599, and the Luxury Cloud-Comfort Memory Foam Mattress is priced at $999.
 The prices may vary depending on the size you choose.
 Would you like more information about the specific sizes and features of each mattress?

 > User:  No, I will take two Classic Harmony Spring Mattress please. `<br>`
 > Thought: Do I need to use a tool?
 Yes --> AI Agent uses tools here.`<br>`